Skip to main content

 Any StateREFUNDEDOperator-defined refund or reversal actionOperator

 AIP does not mandate specific time windows.
-Operators define their own expiration and attribution windows for state transitions.
+Operators define their own expiration and attribution windows.
 The protocol only guarantees that:

 • Transitions are one-directional